hideya/langchain-mcp-tools-ts/README_DEV.md

 The project follows a simple and focused architecture:

-- **Core functionality**: The main module in the `src` directory contains the functionality to convert MCP server tools into LangChain tools.
+- **Core functionality**: The main file `src/langchain-mcp-tools.ts` contains the functionality to convert MCP server tools into LangChain tools.

 - **Key components**:
   - `convertMcpToLangchainTools`: The main entry point that handles parallel initialization of MCP servers and tool conversion
-  - `convertSingleMcpToLangchainTools`: Initializes a single MCP server and converts its capabilities into LangChain tools
+  - `convertSingleMcpToLangchainTools`: Initializes a single MCP server and converts its tools into LangChain tools

 - **Data flow**:
   1. MCP server configurations are provided